hannarud/RepData_PeerAssessment1/PA1_template.md

 ```

 ```
-## [1] 10395
+## [1] 10766.19
 ```

-So, the mean has increased, the median left as it was (because it's the robust estimate, I suppose).
+Both the mean and the median have increased.
+It is so because we filled missing values with that interval average and we had non-missing values for the most active days of a person.

 ## Are there differences in activity patterns between weekdays and weekends?